martin-wey/ecore-to-text/README.md

-# ecore-code-generator
+# Ecore to text model transformation
-Generate code from ECore models
+Generate tree representation of metamodels using XTend model transformation